-Cleanness is very important in rabbit keeping.
+Cleanness is very important in rabbit keeping to prevent certain rabbit diseases.
 Waterers and feeders should be washed and dry in the sun every few days.
 Wash and disinfect cages when they become empty, and separate any sick animals from the healthy ones.

 1. Internal Parasites